 Oven Roasted Broccoli with Garlic and Olive Oil is a delectable and effortless way to incorporate more nutritious vegetables into your daily meals, especially for those busy weeknights when time is of the essence.
 This side dish is bursting with bright and refreshing flavors, and the texture of the broccoli is perfectly crispy and crunchy.

 At our house, we love vegetables, and one of our favorite things to do is roast vegetables in the oven – it’s the best way to cook them.
-Roasted Broccoli, Roasted Asparagus, a Whole Head of Buttery Roasted Cauliflower, or even Roasted Carrots – we love to roast whatever vegetables we have in the fridge, and broccoli is one of our favorite things to roast.
-It’s such a healthy side dish – and served with some Cajun blackened chicken and buttery rice pilaf – you have the perfect meal.
+Roasted Broccoli, Roasted Asparagus, a Whole Head of Buttery Roasted Cauliflower, or even Roasted Carrots – we love to roast whatever vegetables we have in the fridge.
+Roasted vegetables make such a healthy side dish – and served with some Cajun blackened chicken and buttery rice pilaf – you have the perfect meal.

 If you’re a broccoli lover like I am, I think you will love this recipe!